UNITED STATES

 Prescription Medication Sales

 The Company’s prescription medication sales consist of sales of Stendra® in the U.S. for the treatment of male erectile dysfunction.
-Under Accounting Standards Codification (“ASC”) Topic 606, Revenue Recognition (“Topic 606”), the Company recognizes revenue from prescription medication sales when its performance obligations with a customer has been satisfied.
+Under Accounting Standards Codification (“ASC”) Topic 606, Revenue Recognition (“Topic 606”), the Company recognizes revenue from prescription medication sales when its performance obligations with a customer have been satisfied.
 In the contracts with its customers, the Company has identified a single performance obligation to provide Stendra® upon receipt of a customer order.
 The performance obligation is satisfied at a point in time when the Company’s customers obtain control of Stendra®, which is typically upon delivery.
 The Company invoices its customers after Stendra® has been delivered and invoice payments are generally due within

 In determining the transaction price, a significant financing component does not exist since the timing from when the Company delivers Stendra® to when the customers pay for the product is typically less than one year.
-The Company records prescription medication sales net of any variable consideration, including but not limited to discounts, rebates, returns, chargebacks, and distribution fees.
+The Company records prescription medication sales net of any variable consideration, including but not limited to discounts, rebates, returns, chargebacks, and distribution service fees (“DSA”).
 The Company uses the expected value method when estimating its variable consideration, unless terms are specified within contracts.
 The identified variable consideration is recorded as a reduction of revenue at the time revenues from sales of Stendra® are recognized.
 The Company recognizes revenue to the extent that it is probable that a significant revenue reversal will not occur in a future period.
 These estimates may differ from actual consideration received.
 The Company evaluates these estimates each reporting period to reflect known changes.

-As of September 30, 2022 and December 31, 2021, the reserves for sales deductions were $
+As of June 30, 2024, and December 31, 2023, the reserves for sales deductions were $

 Product Returns